Last Updated: October, 2025

 Delayed Distribution Listings

-In accordance with the Multiple Listing Options for Sellers policy recently adopted by NAR, Stellar MLS will be adopting its own policy: Delayed Distribution Listings.
-A Delayed Distribution listing will delay public marketing by cooperating MLS Broker Participants and their agents (through IDX and syndication) for a defined period of time, to be determined by the MLS.
+In accordance with the Multiple Listing Options for Sellers policy recently adopted by NAR, Stellar MLS has adopted its own policy: Delayed Distribution Listings.
+A Delayed Distribution listing will delay public marketing by cooperating MLS Broker Participants and their agents (through IDX and syndication) for five calendar days.

 Requirements:

-Seller must sign a form acknowledging their understanding the MLS benefits they are waiving by delaying the distribution of their listing, such as broad and immediate public exposure of their listing through IDX/syndication sites.
+The property owner must sign the Multiple Listing Options for Property Owners form acknowledging their understanding of the MLS benefits they are waiving by delaying the distribution of their listing, such as broad and immediate public exposure of their listing through IDX/syndication sites.

 The listing must be entered into Matrix within five business days of the contract date, or within one business day of public marketing.